RevealBi/Documentation-jp/jp/developer/desktop-sdk/using-the-desktop-sdk/providing-credentials-datasources.md

             }
             else if (dataSource is RVRestDataSource)
             {
-                userCredential = new RVUsernamePasswordDataSourceCredential(); // 匿名
+                userCredential = new RVUsernamePasswordDataSourceCredential(); // Anonymous
             }
             return Task.FromResult<IRVDataSourceCredential>(userCredential);
     }